 Whilst the motivation behind the Act is to target offshore entities that have been used for money laundering purposes, as is often the case with this type of legislation, the effects are far-reaching.
 There are a number of tax mitigation reasons why individuals historically used an offshore company to purchase UK residential property, which have largely been eroded over time.
 There are still however good reasons to continue to own UK commercial property in such a structure, including Inheritance Tax protection for non-UK domiciled individuals.

-The Overseas Entities Register
+The Register

 The Act establishes a register for the public disclosure of overseas entities (and their beneficial owners) that own UK real estate (both residential and non-residential).
 The purpose is to “deliver transparency about who ultimately owns and controls overseas entities that own land in the UK”.
 Penalties can be imposed under the Act for non-compliance in the form of a fine or even a custodial sentence.
-In addition, there will be a significant impact on overseas entities’ ability to buy and sell UK real estate as they will first have to declare their beneficial ownership and comply with the reporting requirements introduced by the Act.
+In addition, there will be a significant impact on overseas entities’ ability to buy and sell UK real estate as (from 5 September 2022) they will first have to declare their beneficial ownership and comply with the reporting requirements introduced by the Act.

 All legally identifiable overseas entities that hold or intend to hold an interest in land (a freehold interest or a long lease of more than 7 years) will have to take reasonable steps to identify their beneficial owners and provide verified information about them.
 For those already familiar with the PSC (Persons with Significant Control) Register, the new measures follow similar terms.
-The Register will be maintained by Companies House, who in the Autumn Budget were promised £63 million of fresh funding to assist with getting the Register operational.
+The Register will be maintained by Companies House, who in last year’s Autumn Budget were promised £63 million of fresh funding to assist with getting the Register operational.

 The information to be publicly disclosed on the Register will include:

-- Details of the entity itself, including its name, country of formation, legal form and registered address.
+• Details of the entity itself, including its name, country of formation, legal form and registered address.

 What is considered an “overseas entity”?